Harchoki Goraya: Education

-There are two primary schools both for boys and girls in Harchoki Goraya.
-Students go to Buddha Goraya and Qila Mian Sing to attend high schools.
+There are two primary schools, one each for boys and girls, in Harchoki Goraya.
+Students go to Buddha Goraya and Qila Mian Singh to attend high school.
 Parents send their children to private schools in Gujranwala, Dhariwal and Sherakot.

 Society and culture

 Punjabi is the main language spoken in the village.
 Most of the people earn income through agriculture, and they are associated with the Jatt, Warraich, Cheema, Kharal and Goraya clans.
 There is also a considerable population of Christians.